yw101004244/yw101004244.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a second-year PhD student in Gaoling School of Artificial Intelligence, Renmin University of China.
-I'm really fortunate to be advised by [Prof.Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
+I'm really fortunate to be advised by [Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
 I research on trustworthy AI (especially fairness and robustness).
 Welcome to cooperation and discussion!
 I am really willing to participate in and contribute to interesting research!

 # Education

-- 2018-2022: Huazhong University of Science and Technology
+- 2018-2022: B.E. in software engineering, Huazhong University of Science and Technology

-- 2022-present: Renmin University of China
+- 2022-Present: PhD student in artificial intelligence, Renmin University of China

 # Publications